funguscolander/dotfiles/README.md

     git remote add origin https://github.com/C-Fergus/dotfiles.git &&
     git pull origin master

 This will pull the repo into your home directory, allowing them to be used immediately.
+I will change this so that it will create a symbolic link to the files in the home directory while the repo can be stored in ~/dotfiles/ when I am finished creating them.